collective/zopeskel.diazotheme/README.rst

 Just replace it if you don't need it.
 The sample theme's key feature is that it makes use of all of Plone's CSS and JavaScript as a starting point.

+NOTE: The Diazo theme will be available in Plone even if you have not installed the package.
+It will not be applied, though, until enabled in the Theme configlet of site setup.

 diazo_resources/static
 ----------------------